osmcode/osmium-tool/man/osmium-extract.md

 version in the region.
 Generating a history extract is somewhat slower than a normal data extract.

-Osmium can not guarantee that objects directly on the border of a specified region will end up in the output.
-If you want to be sure that the boundary is complete, use a small buffer around your region.
+Osmium will make sure that all nodes on the vertices of the boundary of the region will be in the extract, but nodes that happen to be directly on the boundary, but between those vertices, might end up in the extract or not.
+In almost all cases this will be good enough, but if you want to make really sure you got everything, use a small buffer around your region.

 No **bounds** will be set in the header of the output file.
 Which bounds would be correct is unclear and setting it correctly might need an extra pass through